pymatgen.command_line package

 Returns:

-string containing specie and potential specification for gulp input.
+containing species and potential for GULP input

 static structure_lines(structure: Structure, cell_flg: bool = True, frac_flg: bool = True, anion_shell_flg: bool = True, cation_shell_flg: bool = False, symm_flg: bool = True)[source]

-Generates GULP input string corresponding to pymatgen structure.
+Generate GULP input string corresponding to pymatgen structure.

 Parameters: